htesgaard/vagrant-ansible-atomic-cluster/README.md

 ##Getting started
 The atomic distribution fails initializing the network on vagrant 1.9.2.
 This seams to be related to the issue [8148](https://github.com/mitchellh/vagrant/pull/8148).

-Calling vagrant up will cause this error on all the atomic nodes.
+Calling vagrant up will cause this error on all the atomic boxes.

 ```bash
 ==> atomic1: Configuring and enabling network interfaces...